-Prerequisites: Beginning Woodworking and Advanced Woodworking tenon, dovetails and veneering.
+Prerequisites: Beginning Woodworking and Advanced Woodworking

+Students will learn more advanced woodworking techniques such as mortis and tenon, dovetails and veneering.
 Students will explore working with hand tools and mastering machinery operations.
 Students will discover woodworking as an art form through design, wood selection, carving and lathe work.
 Projects are student driven or students may choose to take on custom orders.